Acceptable Use of Information Technology Resources

 - Network Installations: Users may not, without authorization from ITS, connect any network equipment to the university campus network.
 Network equipment includes, but is not limited to: wireless access points, hubs, routers, firewalls, bridges, switches, network traffic monitoring/capture and analysis tools, and modems or any devices or applications that provide network connectivity to more than one individual computer system.
 Users may not connect to the network any computer that is configured to perform the functions of the aforementioned network equipment.

 - Anonymous Usage: Users may not run network services that allow the anonymous use of the Gonzaga network except as specifically provided by Gonzaga ITS (e.g. guest network access).
 Security must be provided through usernames and passwords that are traceable to individual users.

 - Sharing of Access: Users may not share any passwords or other types of authorization.
 Accounts are assigned to individual users who are responsible for any use of their accounts.

 - Unlicensed Software: No software may be installed, copied, or used on Gonzaga IT resources except as permitted by the owner of the software and the university.
-Software subject to licensing must be properly licensed and all license provisions (e.g. installation, use, copying, number of simultaneous users, terms of license, etc.) must comply with this policy, as well as all applicable laws and contractual agreements.
+Software subject to licensing must be properly licensed, and all license provisions (e.g. installation, use, copying, the number of simultaneous users, terms of the license, etc.) must comply with this policy, as well as all applicable laws and contractual agreements.